SchlossLab/Great_Lakes_SLURM/README.md

 | `scontrol show job jobid` | Show details for a job by `jobid`|
 | `srun --pty --nodes=1 --cpus-per-task=4 --time=30:00 --account=training /bin/bash` | Run an interactive job |

 Note that everything on Great Lakes will be on-demand.
-For time, you will only be charged for the walltime you use.
-But for memory, CPU, & GPU, you will be charged for the resources you *ask for*.
+For memory, CPU, & GPU, you will be charged for the resources you *ask for*.
+However, you will only be charged for the walltime your jobs *use*.

 ### Options